Canary Flex devices have a rechargeable battery designed to last months on a single charge with normal usage.

 Device placement is particularly important if the devices recording range is set to long range as the more background activity your device picks up the further it will reduce battery life.
 To learn more about device placement, visit How does Flex detect motion on battery?

 Let Canary Flex tell you when it needs to be charged.
-Keep an eye on your battery level right on the Home Screen of the Canary app, or enable battery notifications to be reminded when your device needs to be charged again.
+Keep an eye on your battery level right on the Home Screen of the Canary app, or enable power alerts to be reminded when your device needs to be charged again.